juxhouse/bela-resources/updaters/Java-Other.md

 - `target/classes` directory containing your compiled `.class` files.
 - `target/dependency` directory with the JAR files of your project dependencies.
 - `target/project.properties` a file containing groupId, artifactId and version.
 See [example](/updaters/reference/project.properties).
 - `target/classpath.txt` a txt file containing your project classpath.
+Only the names of the jars are used.
+Their paths can be anything because they are ignored.

-Create the `.bela` directory where the update file will be created:
+Make sure the `.bela` directory exists.
+The update file to be sent to BELA will be created in there:

 `mkdir -p .bela`